architv/soccer-cli/README.md

 $ python setup.py install
 ```

-You can set the API key using an environment variable as shown above or create a file `soccer-cli.ini` in your home folder (`/home/username/soccer-cli.ini`) that contains only your API token, like so
+You can set the API key using an environment variable as shown above or create a file `soccer-cli.ini` in your home folder (`/home/username/soccer-cli.ini`) that contains only your API token, such that:

 ```bash
 $ cat /home/username/soccer-cli.ini